The guidance we provide about options, careers and courses plays an invaluable part in the development and fulfilment of our pupils.

 Pupils starting university in 2016 numbered 189.
 Of those starting in the UK in 2016, 95% went on to Russell Group universities, with 53 entering Oxford or Cambridge.
 The highest ever number of pupils (34) chose to study in America, at Ivy League or equivalent schools.

 Forty-five percent (84 out of 189) of university-bound pupils starting in 2016 are studying at universities ranked within the top 10 in the QS 2016 World University Rankings; fifty-seven percent (108 out of 189) of university-bound pupils starting in 2016 are studying at universities ranked within the top 20 in the QS 2016 World University Rankings.
+The table here gives the Universities destination and subjects being studied.

 NB These figures include pupils who left SPS in 2015 but applied post A level or for a deferred place starting in 2016 but do not include pupils who left in 2016 who are applying post A level or for a deferred place starting in 2017.
 A complete list of university destinations for 2016 leavers will be available in October 2017.